jsoref/spelling/README.md

   `f repository`
 - Runs `w` on files (excludes repositories / certain file types)

+fchurn:
+- Find newly misspelled words in a repository since the last run:
+  `fchurn repository`

+dchurn:
+- Find newly misspelled words in a diff:
+  `d|dchurn`

 w:
 - Generate a list of tokens that might be misspelled
 - You will need to feed this to another tool (`Google Suggest`, `MS Word`, ..., or